Summer Courses

 AP Statistics

-- Mrs. Driscoll
+- Jennette Driscoll

 This class is for students who have completed at least algebra II, yet will still challenge students who have taken calculus.
 The structure of the course includes readings, live (optional) interactive classes, homework, labs, optional activities, real-world examples, live chat, and exams to provide students with multiple pathways to success, with frequent contact with the instructor available, and detailed feedback on exams.
 This course will prepare students well for the twin goals of AP Exam/college prep, and understanding statistics in the world around them.
 Everyone uses statistics— we consume them through advertising, healthcare decisions, personal decision-making, playing games, and in nearly every field of study, from liberal arts to STEM, as well as in most professions.
 Students should expect to budget 1-2 hours per day for this course.
 For highly independent learners, there is also an asynchronous option available, for completing the course in just one semester.
 Last year, students in this section scored a "5" on the AP exam at more than double the global rate.